18F/18f.gsa.gov/_posts/2015-02-17-three-18f-products-that-will-help-your-workplace.md

 [more
 information](https://www.google.com/url?q=https%3A%2F%2F18f.gsa.gov%2F2014%2F12%2F23%2Fhub%2F&sa=D&sntz=1&usg=AFQjCNFNd8F6bD1Fqb1pD-3YPi2sEpWwiQ).)

+##Midas
-2. Midas: One of my coworkers describes Midas as a “Kickstarter for people’s time.”
+Midas: One of my coworkers describes Midas as a “Kickstarter for people’s time.”
 And it is.
 Here’s how Midas works: You come up with a great idea that would help your workplace, but you and your coworkers don’t have the skills to execute it.
 Rather than bringing in a contractor, you can post your project idea to Midas, where other people within your organization can see it and then work on it, if they’d like.

 Midas is open source, which means anyone can download it and try it out.
 (You can also  contribute suggestions for future iterations